OpenEvalProject/evals/manuscripts/elife-90192/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01q1z8k08 Department of Oral Biology, School of Dental Medicine, University at Buffalo, The State University of New York Buffalo United States
+1. Department of Oral Biology, School of Dental Medicine, University at Buffalo, The State University of New York Buffalo United States ([ROR:01q1z8k08](https://ror.org/01q1z8k08))
-2. https://ror.org/0130frc33 Division of Chemical Biology and Medicinal Chemistry, Eshelman School of Pharmacy, University of North Carolina Chapel Hill United States
+2. Division of Chemical Biology and Medicinal Chemistry, Eshelman School of Pharmacy, University of North Carolina Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-3. https://ror.org/00j4k1h63 Macromolecular Structure Group, Epigenetics and Stem Cell Biology Laboratory, National Institute of Environmental Health Sciences, National Institutes of Health Research Triangle Park United States
+3. Macromolecular Structure Group, Epigenetics and Stem Cell Biology Laboratory, National Institute of Environmental Health Sciences, National Institutes of Health Research Triangle Park United States ([ROR:00j4k1h63](https://ror.org/00j4k1h63))
-4. https://ror.org/00j4k1h63 Genome Integrity and Structural Biology Laboratory, National Institute of Environmental Health Sciences, National Institutes of Health Research Triangle Park United States
+4. Genome Integrity and Structural Biology Laboratory, National Institute of Environmental Health Sciences, National Institutes of Health Research Triangle Park United States ([ROR:00j4k1h63](https://ror.org/00j4k1h63))

 † Corresponding author

 ## Abstract

 TRAIL (TNF-related apoptosis-inducing ligand) is a potent inducer of tumor cell apoptosis through TRAIL receptors.
 While it has been previously pursued as a potential anti-tumor therapy, the enthusiasm subsided due to unsuccessful clinical trials and the fact that many tumors are resistant to TRAIL.
 In this report, we identified heparan sulfate (HS) as an important regulator of TRAIL-induced apoptosis.
-TRAIL binds HS with high affinity ( K D = 73 nM) and HS induces TRAIL to form higher-order oligomers.
+TRAIL binds HS with high affinity (KD = 73 nM) and HS induces TRAIL to form higher-order oligomers.
 The HS-binding site of TRAIL is located at the N-terminus of soluble TRAIL, which includes three basic residues.
 Binding to cell surface HS plays an essential role in promoting the apoptotic activity of TRAIL in both breast cancer and myeloma cells, and this promoting effect can be blocked by heparin, which is commonly administered to cancer patients.
 We also quantified HS content in several lines of myeloma cells and found that the cell line showing the most resistance to TRAIL has the least expression of HS, which suggests that HS expression in tumor cells could play a role in regulating sensitivity towards TRAIL.
 We also discovered that death receptor 5 (DR5), TRAIL, and HS can form a ternary complex and that cell surface HS plays an active role in promoting TRAIL-induced cellular internalization of DR5.
 Combined, our study suggests that TRAIL-HS interactions could play multiple roles in regulating the apoptotic potency of TRAIL and might be an important point of consideration when designing future TRAIL-based anti-tumor therapy.

 ## Introduction